 In 1956, Mukh O Mukhosh (Face and Mask), the first Bengali-language film in East Pakistan, was released.

-In 1961, Zahir Raihan made Kokhono Asheni.
+In 1961, Zahir Raihan made the film Kokhono Asheni.

 In 1966, Awami League leader Sheikh Mujibur Rahman announced a six-point movement for a federal parliamentary democracy.